+- 4.3 Required clothing provided by the competitor.

+- Coveralls / overalls allowed if sleeves used

-- Long sleeves must be worn at all times
+- Long sleeves must be always worn

 - No jewellery

 - Long hair must be tied back and concealed

 5 HEALTH AND SAFETY

 5.1 Safety program

 SCC has implemented a comprehensive safety program as health and safety is an integral part of our competitions.
 Our safety program includes guidelines and procedures to make the work environment in each skill area safer.